Role-Based Access Control (RBAC) for Infrastructure

 Prohibit root access for all roles.
 Teleport RBAC allows security administrators to remove the need to use root privileges.
 RBAC also separates SSH permissions management from server management.

-Overall, the result of implementing RBAC is reduction in operational overhead.
+Overall, the result of implementing RBAC is a reduction in operational overhead.
 Administrators can control (add, modify, and revoke) privileged access for teams or individuals from one place, while users can get access authorization without needing to manage SSH keys or VPN credentials.